mzndnes/iwmh/README.md

 # iwmh
 To perform 1-NN classification for ICWS and PCWS methods,
 1. Run knn_set.py
-2. to change dataset, change the value of indd variable in knn_set.py according the indices of the datasets in the comment of knn_set.py
+2. to change dataset, change the value of indd variable in knn_set.py according to the indices of the datasets in the comment of knn_set.py

 To perform 1-NN classification for IWMH and WMH methods,
 1. Run knn_vec.py
-2. to change dataset, change the value of indd variable in knn_vec.py according the indices of the datasets in the comment of knn_vec.py
+2. to change dataset, change the value of indd variable in knn_vec.py according to the indices of the datasets in the comment of knn_vec.py

 Results will be stored in knn.txt.